JITx-Inc/zynq-fpga-design/docs/main.md

     later version.
 - What is JESD204B?
 Do we need to verify whether the chosen ADC adheres to this protocol?
 - Choose a power system.
-- Do something about the clock?
-Clock generation?
-Clock tree?
-- Support JTAG somehow.

 ## Project Goals and Future Prospects